March 30th, 2010 March 29th, 2010

 The following 7 tips outline the main areas for beginning healing, recovery and stress relief from the emotional stress in your life.

 Rather than avoiding and pushing feelings away learn to hold and contain, like holding a baby in your arms, whatever pain you feel.

 Be present with the sensations in your body without doing anything.
-Overtime the feelings will transform, without any effort.
+Overtime the feelings will transform, without any effort, granting you stress relief.

 See Eckhart Tolle, The Power of Now.

 Become consciousness of the negative things you say about yourself in your head, over and over.

 Become aware of the related events, feelings, the critical self-talk.

 Start reprogramming your subconscious mind with positive self-talk and experience stress relief.